dotnet/interactive/README.md

 ## Visual Studio Code

-We recently introduced the [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension for Visual Studio Code, which adds support for .NET Interactive using the new Visual Studio Code [native notebook feature](https://code.visualstudio.com/updates/v1_45#_github-issue-notebook).
+The [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension for Visual Studio Code brings support for polyglot notebooks to Visual Studio Code, powered by .NET Interactive.
 We encourage you to [try it out](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode).
 If you'd like to contribute, you can start [here](CONTRIBUTING.md).

 ![newnotebook](https://user-images.githubusercontent.com/2546640/130660742-deb5c33b-020d-4d03-8034-7f11532c3201.gif)

 ---

 ## Features
-### Multi-language notebooks
+### Polyglot notebooks
 .NET Interactive enables users to mix languages in a single notebook or cell without a wrapper.
-The multi-language experience opens up doors for users to use the best language for the task at hand.
+The multi-language experience enables users to use the best language for the task at hand.

 **Languages supported**
 - C# and F#